retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.07.rst

 until now.

-> Diary of Octavius, The Fourth Day of the 11th Month of the Sixth Year   *
+..
+Note:: | Diary of Octavius, The Fourth Day of the 11th Month of the Sixth Year
->                                                                         *
+          |
-> It appears  that our peninsula  is linked to the rest  of the continent *
+          | It appears  that our peninsula  is linked to the rest  of the continent
-> only by two  narrow valleys.
-Tracks suggest there is a  barbarian race *
-> of Vikings in the south.
+            only by two  narrow valleys.
+Tracks suggest there is a  barbarian race of Vikings in the south.
 Search for the gateway.

 Build  up  your settlement.
 Establish a decent  wood production  and start